 • 1 part pine bark fines

 Before you plant your croton, you’ll need to find an appropriate container.
-Make sure it has drainage holes and is just a few inches larger than the plant’s rootball.
+Ensure it has drainage holes and is just a few inches larger than the plant’s rootball.

-When you bring your croton home, don’t panic if it looks unhealthy and loses some leaves.
-As long as you provide the proper environment, the plant will recover within a few months.
+When you bring your Croton home, don’t panic if it looks unhealthy and you lose some leaves.
+If you provide the proper environment, the plant will recover within a few months.

 Crotons need lots of bright yet indirect light.
 Aim for six to ten hours of light each day.